-For guidance on employer comparable contributions to HSAs under section 4980G in instances where an employee has not established an HSA by December 31 and in instances where an employer accelerates contributions for the calendar year for employees who have incurred qualified medical expenses, see Treasury Decision 9393, 2008-20 I.R.B.
-975, available at www.irs.gov/irb/2008-20_IRB/ar08.html.
+For guidance on employer comparable contributions to HSAs under section 4980G in instances where an employee has not established an HSA by December 31 and in instances where an employer accelerates contributions for the calendar year for employees who have incurred qualified medical expenses, see Regulations section 54.4980G-4.

 Exception.
 The Tax Relief and Health Care Act of 2006 allows employers to make larger HSA contributions for a nonhighly compensated employee than for a highly compensated employee.
-A highly compensated employee for 2010 is an employee who meets either of the following tests.
+A highly compensated employee for 2011 is an employee who meets either of the following tests.